Free music distribution

 Is free distribution really $0/year?

 Yes.
-The distribution lane is positioned as $0/year.
-The revenue model is the artist split plus optional paid services and Booth membership.
+The distribution lane is $0/year with no hidden annual renewal fee.
+The revenue model is the 85%/15% artist royalty split plus optional paid services and Booth membership for artists who want more support.

 Are paid services required?